CUNY-TTP-Technical-Interview-Prep/cuny-ttp-algo-summer2021/README.md

 Office Hours : Wednesdays, 12pm - 1pm EST

+## Course Overview
+We will categorize coding interview problems into a set of 16 patterns.
+Each pattern will be a complete tool - consisting of data structures, algorithms, and analysis techniques.
+These tools will enable you to solve a specific category of problems.
+The goal is to develop an understanding of the underlying pattern, so that, we can apply that pattern to solve other problems.

+Each problem not only maps to the same pattern but also presents different constraints.
+Overall, the course has around 125+ problems of varying difficulties.
+The problems solved under these patterns use a varied set of algorithmic techniques.

+We will start with a brief introduction of each pattern before jumping into the problems.
+Under each pattern, the first problem will explain the underlying pattern in detail to build the concepts that can be applied to later problems.
+The later problems will focus on the different constraints each problem presents and how our algorithm needs to change to handle them.

-## Repo Structure
+## Assignments

-- This README contains your syllabus
+- For any assignment where we ask you to solve a problem(s) or conduct mock technical interviews in class, please work in a code editor of choice and submit your work to github periodically throughout the day with descriptive comments
 - The `assignments` folder is where you find the assigned classwork & homework for each day.
 Assignments are broken down into 1 of 16 patterns, furthermore, you will find subfolders with the week and day designation (*for example w1d1 stands for "week 1 day 1")

-## Assignments

-For any assignment where we ask you to solve a problem(s), please submit your work to github using the directions below under 'submitting HW'.

-## Submitting HW
+## Submitting Work

 To get setup to submit homework, **fork this repository**.